Marcus Semien Preview, Player Props: Rangers vs. Mets

-The Texas Rangers, including Marcus Semien (.222 batting average in his past 10 games), take on starter Jose Quintana and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+The Texas Rangers, including Marcus Semien (.292 on-base percentage in past 10 games, 55 points below season-long percentage), take on starter Denyi Reyes and the New York Mets at Citi Field, Wednesday at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Mets.
+In his most recent game he had a hitless showing (0-for-3) against the Mets.

 Marcus Semien Game Info & Props vs. the Mets